simonxcao/bots/docs/final.md

 $$

 ### Stage 2: Deep Q-Learning Network (Action Selection)
+For the reinforcement learning model, we decided to go with a Deep Q-Network (DQN) because it best for discrete action spaces, and we wanted to use an off-policy to decide our actions, since it works best with slow, non-parallel training simulations.

-We implement a Deep Q-Network (DQN) with the following architecture:
+Our model uses the following architecture:
 ```
 Input Layer (4 neurons) → Dense(128) + ReLU → Dense(64) + ReLU → Output Layer (4 actions)
 ```